 - Click the icon to generate a link to a specific table that you can email or paste on a website.

-- You can also compare district finances, or view data for multiple districts in one place by clicking the icon to get to district comparisons.
+You can compare district finances, or view data for multiple districts in one place by clicking the icon to get to district comparisons.
 You'll find it right by the district name:

 School District Reports